deezer/fastgae/README.md

 # FastGAE: Scalable Graph Autoencoders with Stochastic Subgraph Decoding

 This repository provides a Tensorflow implementation of the **FastGAE** framework, introduced in the article [FastGAE: Scalable Graph Autoencoders with Stochastic Subgraph Decoding](https://arxiv.org/pdf/2002.01910.pdf).
-This framework aims at speeding up **Graph Autoencoders (AE)** and **Graph Variational Autoencoders (VAE)**, and at scaling these models to large graphs with millions of nodes and edges.
+This framework aims to speed up **Graph Autoencoders (AE)** and **Graph Variational Autoencoders (VAE)**, and at scaling these models to large graphs with millions of nodes and edges.

 This work has been accepted for publication in Elsevier's [Neural Networks](https://www.journals.elsevier.com/neural-networks) journal.

-We provide the FastGAE and Variational FastGAE models from our paper, together with standard Graph Autoencoders and standard Graph Variational Autoencoders from the original article of Kipf and Welling (2016).
+We provide the FastGAE and Variational FastGAE models from our paper, together with standard Graph Autoencoders and standard Variational Graph Autoencoders from the original article of Kipf and Welling (2016).

 We evaluate our framework on the **link prediction** and **node clustering** tasks introduced in the paper.
 We provide the Cora, Citeseer, Pubmed and Google datasets in the `data` folder.
 The three additional graphs used in the paper (SBM, Patent and Youtube) will later be provided via external links due to size constraints.
 We refer to section 4 of the paper for more information about datasets.